kenomo/assimp-for-android/README.md

 # Assimp for Android
 The scripts will help you to cross-compile [Assimp](https://github.com/assimp/assimp) **v5.0.0** for Android.
 It requires at least Android **NDK r19**, because it uses the NDK in-place toolchain.
 So one does not need to make a standalone toolchain for an arbitrary build system.
-Get yourself a fresh [NDK version](https://developer.android.com/ndk/downloads) and place it somewhere besides your Android Studio.
+Just get yourself a fresh [NDK version](https://developer.android.com/ndk/downloads) and place it somewhere besides your Android Studio, if you missing an NDK version beyond r19.

 The minimum SDK version depends on the ABI as follows:

 | ABI | MIN_SDK_VERSION |
 |--|--|
 | armeabi-v7a | 16 |